WebOrigami/docs/src/content/language/syntax.md

 }
 ```

-In `.ori` files, the value in a key/value pair can be an expression that will be evaluated when the tree is loaded.
+The value in a key/value pair will be evaluated once when the object is loaded.
+The following object, for example, evaluates `getName()` only once:

 ```
 {